ophir11235813/traffic_sign_classifier/writeup.md

 ## 3. Design, train, and test the neural network

-The neural network used for this model is my modification of the <a href="http://yann.lecun.com/exdb/lenet/"> LeNet </a>, first developed by Prof. Yann LeCun.
+The convolutional neural network (CNN) used for this model is my modification of the <a href="http://yann.lecun.com/exdb/lenet/"> LeNet </a>, first developed by Prof. Yann LeCun.
 It accepts 32x32x1 images, and computes the logits over five layers, implementing max-pooling, convolutions, and dropout.
 Here is the model architecture:

 <ul>
 <li> <b> Layer 1</b>: Convolutional layer (valid padding with single stride size) with a dropout, then activated with Relu.
 This takes dimensions from 32x32x1 to 28x28x6.
 Then apply max-pooling, with stride width/height = 2, taking dimensions from 28x28x6 to 14x14x6 </li>